restarian/brace_umd/README.md

 ```

-**The generated script was generated via r.js -o require_build.js script in the requirejs_wrapped example.
-It works as a module definition in all platforms regardless of what is available.**
+**The script below was generated via _r.js -o require_build.js_ script in the requirejs_wrapped example.
+It works as a module definition on all platforms regardless of what libraries are available.**
 ```
 !function(global_this) {
     var global_define = define || void 0, global_requirejs = requirejs || void 0, global_require = require || void 0, define = function() {